Order the spring issue here

 The war reporter close to the truth

-PORTRAIT MOVIE: War reporter Robert Fisk has the courage to monitor and challenge.
-He is known for reporting from the front lines contrary to the official line of politicians and people in power.
+PORTRAIT FILM: War Reporter Robert Fisk has the courage to monitor and challenge.
+He is known for reporting from the front lines in violation of the official line of politicians and authorities.

 The people of Lebanon do not give up

-LEBANON"We will go home when the government goes home," said protesters at Riad al-Solh in Beirut.
+LEBANON: "We go home when the government goes home," said the protesters at the Riad al-Solh in Beirut.

-Breaking the silence of the Lebanese civil war
+Breaking the silence on the Lebanese civil war

-THE WAR IN LEBANON: About a War shows how understanding history can contribute to reconciliation and progress in a society where it is still taboo to talk about the past.
+THE WAR IN LIBANON: About a War shows how understanding history can contribute to reconciliation and progress in a society where it is still taboo to talk about the past.

 Clouds of lies

-: An overwhelming number of disappearance cases remain unresolved in Lebanon.
+An overwhelming amount of disappearance cases remain unresolved in Lebanon.

 To understand Hezbollah

-: Hezbollah has Islamized the class struggle.
-Faith gives strength to an ignored population, concludes author and researcher Sarah Marusek after two years of ethnographic fieldwork in Lebanon.
+Hezbollah has Islamized the class struggle.
+The belief gives strength to an ignored population, concludes author and researcher Sarah Marusek after two years of ethnographic fieldwork in Lebanon.

 That talk is taboo

-: When Lebanese-born Ziad Doueiri launched his new film, he considered it highly likely that the Lebanese authorities would ban the film because of its controversial content.
+When Lebanese-born Ziad Doueiri embarked on his new film, he considered it very likely that the Lebanese authorities would ban the film because of its controversial content.

 The price of freedom